Whether it be a desk, a car or a couch, the average American has plenty of opportunity to sit throughout the day.

 Practicing these fundamental movements will encourage the coordination of the muscles involved in the pull-up.
 Further, these exercises are meant to also help build strength to be able to do a pull-up, or improve current ability.
 It is incredibly important to note that safety should always be kept in mind.
 Proper form is key!

 If you experience pain in any of these movements do not continue and allow at least one day of rest between training days.
-If you experience pain that lasts more than a week, click the button below to schedule a complimentary injury screening at an Athletico location near you.
+If you experience pain that lasts more than a week, click the button below to schedule a free assessment at an Athletico location near you.

 The Athletico blog is an educational resource written by Athletico employees.
 Athletico bloggers are licensed professionals who abide by the code of ethics outlined by their respective professional associations.
 The content published in blog posts represents the opinion of the individual author based on their expertise and experience.
 The content provided in this blog is for informational purposes only, does not constitute medical advice and should not be relied on for making personal health decisions.